The Helen Morgan Story

 The Helen Morgan Story, released in the UK as Both Ends of the Candle, is a 1957 American biographical film directed by Michael Curtiz starring Ann Blyth and Paul Newman.

 The screenplay by Oscar Saul, Dean Riesner, Stephen Longstreet, and Nelson Gidding is based on the life and career of torch singer/actress Helen Morgan, with fictional touches liberally added for dramatic purposes.
 This turned out to be Blyth's final film role.

 Another version of Morgan's life story, Helen Morgan, was produced as a live television drama on Playhouse 90, with Polly Bergen as Morgan.
-Despite requests to delay the television version, it aired five months before the release of the motion picture.
+Despite requests to delay the television version, it aired five months before the release of the film.

 Plot

 Helen Morgan begins her career as a Chicago carnival dancer.
 She catches the eye of fast-talking, double-dealing Larry Maddux, whose promotion catapults her to fame as a Broadway performer in Show Boat and a headliner in her own nightclub.

 Helen is involved in two romantic relationships – with Maddux, and with wealthy attorney Russell Wade – each of which cause her great anguish.
 When she realizes the caddish Maddux has been merely using her to support the upscale lifestyle he has come to enjoy, she turns to alcohol.
 Wade, who is genuinely in love with Helen, is nonetheless married and a divorce is impossible; this helps drive her further into the bottle.

 She loses the bulk of her money to the Bureau of Internal Revenue and the Wall Street crash of 1929, hits rock bottom and, finally is hospitalized in the alcoholic ward of Bellevue.

 Maddux has a redemptive change of heart and arranges a gala dinner, hosted by Walter Winchell and Florenz Ziegfeld, in Helen's honor.
 The film's ending suggests this was her first step on the road to recovery, success, and happiness; this, however, was not the case for the real Helen Morgan.